generationmake/CANFDZeroHAT/README.md

 ![CANFDZeroHAT rendering](docs/images/CANFDZeroHAT_rendering.png)

-The board uses a 20 MHz crystal.
+The board uses a 40 MHz crystal.
+This is the default crystal for the linux module.
+The first prototypes used a 20 MHz crystal.

 The controller can be connected to SPI0 CE0 or CE1 by populating different resistor jumpers.
 Also different GPIOs can be used as interrupt.

 ## setup

 edit `/boot/config.txt` and add line:

+`dtoverlay=mcp251xfd,spi0-0,interrupt=25`

+If you use a crstal different to 40 MHz you have to specify the frequency:

 `dtoverlay=mcp251xfd,spi0-0,oscillator=20000000,interrupt=25`